DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 ## Web Application

 The user interface of the web app is rendered completely using SVG.
 The only external dependencies for the user interface are a little use of jQuery.
-The rest of the app consists of raw JavaScript and CSS.
+The rest of the app consists of pure JavaScript and CSS.

 Data is obtained from the inverter by using GivTCP on the local network and this is captured using a local Home Assistant server.
 The user interface of the smart home display web app grabs the data from this Home Assistant server (using a